 - Double spacing

 - NO AUTHOR NAME can appear anywhere on the entry

 Every entry will be read and judged by three Tall Poppy Writers who will provide feedback to every writer who enters.

 The judges will select four finalists.

-- From the four finalists, the agent judges will select the first-place winner.
+- From the four finalists, the agent judges will select the winner.

-- The first place winner will receive a full critique of their submission from one of the New York Times, USA Today, or Washington Post Bestselling Tall Poppy Authors.
+- The winner will receive a full critique of their submission from a New York Times, USA Today, or Washington Post Bestselling Tall Poppy Author.